Unclaimed Property Overview

 Unclaimed assets include, but are not limited to: savings or checking accounts, uncashed checks, matured certificates of deposit, stocks, bonds or mutual funds, travelers' checks or money orders, and proceeds from life insurance policies.

 A permanent record of reports of unclaimed property filed annually by holders of such property is maintained by the Division.
-Unclaimed property holders include banks, credit unions, insurance companies, brokerage firms, utility companies, and businesses.
-The Division prescribes holder report forms and monitors reporting by holders.
+Unclaimed property holders include banks, credit unions, insurance companies, brokerage firms, utility companies, and other businesses.
+The Division monitors reporting by holders.
 Such assets must be reported and remitted within 90 days following the close of each calendar year.
+Holders should reference our unclaimed property site, www.CTBigList.com, for reporting information and to submit reports.

 These assets are held in the custody of the Treasurer until claimants come forward to claim their property.
-Rightful owners may search our website (www.ctbiglist.com), call 1-800-833-7318 (Monday through Friday between 8 AM and 5 PM Eastern Time) and biennial we publish abandoned property reported and transferred to the Treasurer.
+Rightful owners may search our website (www.CTBigList.com) or call 1-800-833-7318 (Monday through Friday between 8:30 AM and 5 PM Eastern Time), and biennially we publish abandoned property reported and transferred to the Treasurer.